Learn Types of Loans and their Importance to Lenders

 At the end of each month, the lender reports timely payments to the credit bureaus, which will help to build up the borrower's credit history.
 When the loan matures, the borrower gets the savings account and the entire amount contained within.

-In a way, credit-builder loans are the opposite of a normal loan -- the borrower isn't getting money up front and then paying it off, they're paying it off then getting the money at the end.
+In a way, credit-builder loans are the opposite of a normal loan -- the borrower isn't getting money up front and then paying it off, they're paying it off than getting the money at the end.

 Grow Your Loan Business With Infinity Software

 With the Infinity software lending platform, you can grow your lending business while spending less time and money focusing on all those details.
 We've created a customizable, cloud-based lending machine that makes it easy to grow and manage your lending business.
-Made exclusively for alternative credit lenders, our all-in-one loan management system makes it easy to process loans, grow your customer base and scale your business.
+Made exclusively for alternative credit lenders, our all-in-one loan management system makes it easy to process loans, grow your customer base, and scale your business.

 To learn more about the Infinity software platform, request a demo today!